-B-Tech Choice Based Credit and Grading System (CBCGS):70-30 pattern of theory examination was introduced from the Year 2016-17 with 70 marks are for university exam, 30 marks are for In Semester Exam (ISE) and 25 Marks are for Internal Continuous Assessment (ICA).
-In this system, syllabus is revised and more elective courses are introduced for SE, TE and BE.
-BE (Bachelor of Engineering) is changed to B-Tech (Bachelor of technology) degree from year 2018-19.
-Institute level reforms in CIE - The reforms for assessment parameter: • For attendance 20 weightage is given. • For assignments 20 weightage is given (25 marks). • For tutorial/ practical 50 weightage is given(10 marks). • For discipline 10 weightage is given with (10 marks).
-The reforms for Seminar on Project and Inplant Training (50 marks): • For presentation, confidence, communication, topic knowledge and response to questionsresponse to questionseach 20 weightage is given with 10 marks In CIE each practical/tutorials, assignments are graded on basis of assessment parameters: • For Experiment /Tutorials, attendance and performance has 3 marks each, understanding and punctuality has 2 marks each combinely makes 10 marks. • For Assignments, timely submission has 15 marks, neatness has 5 marks and viva has 5 marks combinely makes 25 marks.
-For MBA, the evaluation criteria determined by university: For MBA, attendance has given a weightage of 5 marks,, one seminar per semester with 10 marks, minimum 4 case studies with average 10 marks and assignment or group exercise has 5 marks combinely makes a total of 30 marks.
+B-Tech Choice Based Credit and Grading System (CBCGS):70-30 pattern of theory examination was introduced from the Year 2016-17 with 70 marks are for university exam, 30 marks are for In Semester Exam (ISE) and 25 Marks are for Internal Continuous Assessment (ICA).In this system, syllabus is revised and more elective courses are introduced for SE, TE and BE.
+BE (Bachelor of Engineering) is changed to B-Tech (Bachelor of technology) degree from year2018-19.
+Institute level reforms in CIE - The reforms for assessment parameter: • For attendance 20 weightage is given. • For assignments 20 weightage is given (25 marks). • For tutorial/ practical 50 weightage is given (10 marks). • For discipline 10 weightage is given with (10 marks).
+The reforms for Seminar on Project and Inplant Training (50 marks): • For presentation, confidence, communication, topic knowledge and response to questions response to questions each 20 weightage is given with 10 marks In CIE eachpractical/tutorials, assignments are graded on basis of assessment parameters: For Experiment /Tutorials, attendance and performance has 3 marks each, understanding and punctuality has 2 marks each combinely makes 10 marks.

+• For Assignments, timely submission has 15 marks, neatness has 5 marks and viva has5 marks combinely makes 25 marks.
+For MBA, the evaluation criteria determined by university: For MBA, attendance has given a weightage of 5 marks, one seminar per semester with 10 marks, minimum 4 case studies with average 10marks and assignment or group exercise has 5 marks combinely makes a total of 30 marks.
+As per the directives PAHSU, due to pandemic of Covid-19 the examination is conducted through online process.